Preventing Data Loss on NAS Thecus N4310 and Recovering Deleted Files: Detailed Techniques

 Yes, there is a risk of data loss during the process of upgrading or updating the firmware of Thecus N4310 NAS device.
 It is always recommended to backup all important data before performing any firmware updates or upgrades.
 While the manufacturers take precautions to minimize the risk, unforeseen issues or errors during the update process can potentially result in data loss.
 Therefore, it is crucial to have a backup to ensure the safety of your data.

-Although NAS N4310 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4310 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view